Clarence Samuels: World War II

 Clarence Samuels (right) and Lt. (j.g.)
 Joseph Jenkins aboard Sea Cloud on the North Atlantic patrol.

 A statute of 1915, provided that during wartime or "whenever the President may so direct" the Coast Guard would operate as part of the Navy, subject to the orders of the Secretary of the Navy.
 At the direction of the President the Coast Guard passed to the control of the Secretary of the Navy on November 1, 1941, and so remained until January 1, 1946.
 On September 1, 1942, Samuels received the following notification from Secretary of the Navy Frank Knox: "Pursuant to the provision of an Act of Congress approved July 24, 1941, (Public Law No. 188 - 77th Congress), the President of the United States on this date appoints you a Boatswain in the Coast Guard for temporary service to rank from the First of September 1942", thus Samuels became a warrant officer.
 He was then reassigned to the Coast Guard Training Station at Manhattan Beach, Brooklyn, New York and served as the Director of Visual Signaling for Recruits.
 His position was one of great responsibility because it was part of a major innovation in the Coast Guard's manpower policy.
 For the first time a number of African Americans, approximately 1.6 percent of the Coast Guard's total enlisted complement, would undergo regular recruit and specialized training.
-On August 14, 1943, Samuels was sent to the North Atlantic where he served aboard the USS Sea Cloud, a vessel which operated as a weather station.
+On August 14, 1943, Samuels was sent to the North Atlantic where he served aboard the USS Sea Cloud along with another black officer Joseph C. Jenkins, a vessel which operated as a weather station.
 Samuels, who became the damage control officer on Sea Cloud, was promoted to the rank of lieutenant junior grade on August 31.